arm-out/RayTracer/RayTracer.md

   <figcaption> Left: Rasterized Scene, Middle: Ray Traced Scene, Right: Ray Traced scene with light attenuation</figcaption>
 </figure>

 I think this figure really showcases how much better raytracing is when it comes to producing photorealistic images.
-It really gets you to appreciate the details like thesharp shadows, the reflections amongst the objects, the light behaviours, the materials, everything.
+It really gets you to appreciate the details like the sharp shadows, the reflections amongst the objects, the light behaviours, the materials, everything.
 You can also see how much better the image looks with anti-aliasing through the multisampling.

-#### Comparisons Against Naive Shading Approach